Michelle Ballantyne: Scottish Conservatives: 2017–2020

-Reform UK: 2020–2022
+Reform UK: 2020–2025

 On 24 November 2020, Ballantyne announced she would leave the Scottish Conservatives to sit as an independent MSP, citing differences on policies and principles with the party and its new leader Douglas Ross, especially with regards to the party's support for coronavirus lockdown measures; she said that she and the party were no longer "a good fit".
 Her resignation and subsequent criticisms of lockdowns in Scotland won her support from former MSP and MEP Brian Monteith.

 Ballantyne joined Reform UK in January 2021 and was appointed as Leader of Reform UK Scotland.
 She said the party would advocate low taxes, entrepreneurship and policies reflecting personal choice and local communities.
 Chairman Richard Tice added the party would stand at the 2021 Scottish Parliament election on a platform of devolving powers to local government.
 In February, she reiterated her criticisms of lockdowns and wrote a column for The Scotsman arguing the damage to the mental health of children and young people had been disproportionate to the benefits of controlling coronavirus.

 Ballantyne lost her seat in the 2021 Scottish Parliament election.
 She received 779 votes (0.2%) of the vote and was not returned to Holyrood.

 In February 2022 she quit her position as the leader of Reform UK in Scotland and announced she was quitting her role in politics to focus on a multimillion-pound restoration of The Haining country house.

+She was suspended from and then quit her membership of Reform UK in January 2025 after it was revealed she was the administrator of a Facebook page that featured racist and far-right posts.

 Personal life

 The eldest of four siblings, Ballantyne has been married to her husband Neil since December 1983 and together they have six children.
 Neil is a former officer in the King's Own Scottish Borderers.
-She is managing trustee of The Haining, a patron of a foodbank in Penicuik and a council member of Friends at the End.
+She is managing trustee of The Haining, a patron of a food bank in Penicuik and a council member of Friends at the End.

 Starting in 2000, Ballantyne was an adult volunteer in the Air Training Corps and she received a commission as a pilot officer in the Royal Air Force Volunteer Reserve (Training Branch).
 Two years later, she was promoted to flying officer.
 Ballantyne resigned her commission in June 2003.